-Biotechnology has developed by leaps and bounds during the past century and its development can be well understood under two main heads namely conventional or traditional biotechnology and modern biotechnology
+Biotechnology has developed by leaps and bounds during the past century and it's development can be well understood under two main heads namely conventional or traditional biotechnology and modern biotechnology

-1. Conventional or traditional biotechnology: This is the kitchen technology developed by our ancestors, and it is as old as human civilization.
-It uses bacteria and other microbes in the daily usage for preparation of dairy products like curd, ghee, cheese and in preparation of foods like idli, dosa, nan, bread and pizza.
+1. Conventional or traditional biotechnology: This is the kitchen technology developed by our ancestors, and is as old as human civilization.
+It uses bacteria and other microbes for preparation of dairy products like curd, ghee, cheese and in preparation of foods like idli, dosa, nan, bread and pizza.
 This conventional biotechnology also extends to preparation of alcoholic beverages like beer, wine, etc.